-CONCLUSIONS
+CONCLUSIONS AND IMPLICATIONS

-Our study provides reasonable 'upper bounds' of how likely people are to detect phishing attacks based on domain name highlighting.
+In spite of the above limitations, our study provides reasonable 'upper bounds' of how likely people are to detect phishing attacks based on domain name highlighting.
 That is, participants in Phase 1 were primed to judge security as their goal, and in Phase 2 they were specifically told to attend to information in the address bar.
 Our participants were also highly educated (although not in security), with several of them being technically knowledgeable.

 What we found was that domain highlighting works, but nowhere near as well as we would like.
 Our participants still incorrectly rated about half to two-thirds of the fraudulent pages as safe, depending on whether they were told to attend to the address bar.
-For Type A users, domain name highlighting is rarely effective, as they judge a page almost solely by its content area (similar to [7, 5]).
-This is highly problematic, especially because we believe the Type A behavior will characterize the general population, as most people are not technically sophisticated.
-And even Type AB and Type B people who do scrutinize this area are at best 'hit and miss' at detecting domain name anomalies.
+For Type A users, domain name highlighting is rarely effective, as they judge a page almost solely by its content area (similar to [9, 6]).
+This is highly problematic, especially because we believe Type A behavior will characterize the general population, as most people are not technically sophisticated.
+And even Type AB and Type B people who do scrutinize address bars are at best 'hit and miss' at detecting domain name anomalies.
 To make matters worse, most people don't even bother to look at the address bar unless they are told to do so.
 Consequently, in everyday life, we expect people to be much worse at identifying phishing attacks via domain name highlighting, as they lack technical knowledge and they will be focused on their normal web browsing activities rather than security.

-Two questions worth asking are: should we abandon it, and are there ways to improve it?
+Two questions worth asking are: should we abandon domain name highlighing, and are there ways to improve it?
+We speculate on three areas for future work.